 Did you know that DNA’s double helix and stem cell isolation were both discovered by women?
 These inventors (Rosalind Franklin and Ann Tsukamoto, respectively) not only advanced scientific progress in ways unimaginable at the time, they changed life as we know it.

-This International Women’s Day, we’re highlighting today’s female inventors who are carrying the torch and continuing to break boundaries.
+We’re highlighting today’s female inventors who are carrying the torch and continuing to break boundaries.
 Building upon our previous spotlight on entrepreneur Gwen Jimmere, below are a few women inventors changing the world and serving as role models for tomorrow’s innovators.

 - Lisa Seacat DeLuca is a Distinguished Engineer for IBM Watson Internet of Things and holds more than 600 patents and patent applications on a variety of inventions, from wearable technology to mobile apps.
 Lisa is widely regarded as IBM’s most prolific inventor in history.